ds300/pride-london-web-gatsby/README.md

 # pride-london-web-gatsby

-For an overview of the project structure please refer to the [Gatsby documentation - Building with Components](https://www.gatsbyjs.org/docs/building-with-components/).
+This project is a community effort to release a brand new web platform to supplant and improve upon the product currently available at prideinlondon.org.

+## Contributing

+Want to help out?
+That's amazing!
+The [Contribution Guide](https://github.com/MarcelCutts/pride-london-web/blob/master/CONTRIBUTING.md) should hopefully get you on your way.

 ## Install

-Make sure that you have the Gatsby CLI program installed:
+1. Make sure that you have the Gatsby CLI program installed:

 ```sh
 npm install --global gatsby-cli
 ```

+2. Pull the repo.
+3. Ensure you have [yarn](https://yarnpkg.com/en/docs/install) installed.
+4. Run yarn in the root directory to pull in dependencies.

+## Running 🏃

 Then you can run it by: